Saltwater Fly Fishing Guiding in Kristiansand, Norway

-Join our expert guides for fast-paced fly fishing for pollack, cod, sea trout, mackerel, and wrasse on the stunningly rugged coastline of Kristiansand.
+Join our skilled guides from June to August for fast-paced fly fishing for pollack, cod, sea trout, mackerel, and wrasse on the stunningly rugged coastline of Kristiansand.

 Choose options